-On December 23, 2016, the Company announced, it signed an exclusive out-license agreement with Xisle for the Company's late-stage, BiphasixTM technology platform, including the lead product candidate, interferon alpha.
+On December 23, 2016, the Company announced, it signed an exclusive out-license agreement with Xisle for the Company's late-stage, Biphasix[TM] technology platform, including the lead product candidate, interferon alpha.
 Xisle is responsible for the continued clinical development and subsequent commercialization of the product for the treatment of HPV-induced, low-grade, cervical intraepithelial lesions.
-As part of its asset development strategy, Xisle has initiated collaboration with senior pharmaceutical executives at Altum Pharmaceuticals Inc., who possess regulatory, clinical, and product development expertise.
 Under the terms of the agreement, Xisle paid an up-front fee of \$125,000 USD and agreed to pay subsequent milestone payments as they advance the technology to registration and market approvals and royalties.
 As part of the agreement, Helix retains marketing rights for Belarus, Bulgaria, Czech Republic, former Eastern Germany, Hungary, Moldova, Poland, Romania, Russia, Slovakia and Ukraine.
 In addition, the Company also retains non-exclusive rights for co-promotion in Canada.

-The Company subsequently assigned the marketing rights which it retained to HIO, its wholly-owned subsidiary in Poland pursuant to an agreement between the Company and HIO with the agreement being subject to the restrictions and limitations associated with the out-license agreement signed between the Company and Xisle.
+The Company subsequently assigned the marketing rights which it retained over to HIO in Poland pursuant to an agreement between the Company and HIO with the agreement being subject to the restrictions and limitations associated with the out-license agreement signed between the Company and Xisle.
 In addition, HIO will be responsible for commercialization with milestone and royalty payments to be paid back to the Company upon successful product development through to commercialization.